michael2012z/BitBible/README.md

 ## A command-line Bible reader

-The reader(reader) is not ready yet.
 Here is a snapshot of the latest progress.
 ![](docs/img/bitbible_07.png)
 The screen shot of some early versions:
 <table>